Grenada is a volcanic island of 90,000 people that is a major producer of nutmeg, cloves and other spices. Its known as the “Spice Island”.

 I managed to find someone from the Grenada Police Force and he arranged for an open truck to carry me to the Fort George Police Headquarters.
 The drive from the Airport was very slow due to fallen trees, poles and debris from roofs.
 The pictures do not tell the story of the destruction.
 No building seems to have escaped damage.

 After about 90 minutes we arrived at Fort George Police Headquarters.
 A 5 mile journey that normally takes 10 to 15 minutes.
 Fort George is the site of a 200 year old fort.
 It is on a 200 meter high hill overlooking the capital, St. George’s.
 The Police station which has a concrete roof had generally remained intact albeit most of its windows were missing.
-On arrival

 After a short meeting with the Commissioner of Police, I learnt that the Grenada Police Force had lost all their communication systems in the Hurricane.
 I erected a temporary antenna on a hand rail and ran 20 meters of coaxial cable to the Tait T800II Portable Repeater.
 Given the emergency conditions, the Tait T800II Portable Repeater was left in the open sealed in a plastic bag to protect it from the elements.
 I switched on the internal battery and we had a working repeater system, all in about 45 minutes of arriving at Fort George Police station!
 This Tait T800II Portable Repeater worked using its internal battery until the next day when we were able to secure an AC power connection from a nearby standby generator.